Wilber/intro-HPC-2025/README.md

-# intro-HPC-bootcamp-2023
+# intro-HPC-bootcamp-2025
-This repository contains information related to the Intro to HPC Bootcamp held in person at Lawrence Berkeley National Laboratory in August 2023.
-The Bootcamp is hosted by the Department of Energy (DOE) Advanced Scientific Computing Research (ASCR) Computing Facilities at Argonne National Lab (ALCF), Lawrence Berkeley National Lab (NERSC), and Oak Ridge National Lab (OLCF) and organized by Sustainable Horizons Institute.
+This repository contains information related to the Intro to HPC Bootcamp held in person at Argonne National Laboratory (ANL) in August 2025.
+The Bootcamp is hosted by the Department of Energy (DOE) Advanced Scientific Computing Research (ASCR) Computing Facility at ANL Leadership Computing Facility (ALCF), in collaboration with the Lawrence Berkeley National Lab (NERSC) and Oak Ridge National Lab (OLCF).

 ## Links and Study Materials